Larry Craig scandal: Resignation, reconsideration, and motion to withdraw guilty plea

-On October 4, 2007, Porter denied Craig's motion to withdraw his guilty plea, ruling that Craig's plea was accurate, voluntary, intelligent and that evidence supported the conviction.
-As part of Craig's appeal of this ruling, the ACLU filed a brief that cited a Minnesota Supreme Court ruling from 38 years earlier finding that those engaging in sexual encounters in closed stalls in otherwise public restrooms "have a reasonable expectation of privacy," a finding that the ACLU argued would contradict the state's claim that Craig was inviting the undercover officer to have sex "in public."

-After Judge Porter's ruling, Craig announced that despite his pledge to the contrary, he would serve out his Senate term.
+On October 4, 2007, Porter denied Craig's motion to withdraw his guilty plea, ruling that Craig's plea was accurate, voluntary and intelligent, and that evidence supported the conviction.
+After Judge Porter's ruling, Craig stated that despite having announced his resignation, he would serve out his Senate term.
 He stated that he intended to "continue my effort to clear my name in the Senate Ethics Committee—something that is not possible if I am not serving in the Senate."
 Craig did not run for re-election in 2008 and left office on January 3, 2009.
-He was succeeded by Republican Jim Risch, the Lieutenant Governor of Idaho.
+He was succeeded by Republican Jim Risch, the lieutenant governor of Idaho.

 In September 2008, Craig's attorney argued before a three-judge panel of the Minnesota Court of Appeals that there was insufficient evidence to find Craig guilty of a misdemeanor.
-In December 2008, the appellate court rejected this attempt to have the guilty plea tossed out and rejected the constitutional challenge to the charges.
+As part of Craig's appeal, the ACLU filed a brief that cited a Minnesota Supreme Court ruling from 38 years earlier finding that those engaging in sexual encounters in closed stalls in otherwise public restrooms "have a reasonable expectation of privacy".
+The ACLU argued that this court decision contradicted the state's claim that Craig was inviting the undercover officer to have sex "in public."
+In December 2008, the appellate court rejected this attempt to have the guilty plea overturned and rejected the constitutional challenge to the charges.

-On January 8, 2009, Craig dropped his appeal to the Minnesota State Supreme Court after his attorney determined that the Court would be unlikely to accept a petition for further review of the case, ending the legal challenge to his guilty plea.
+On January 8, 2009, Craig dropped his appeal to the Minnesota State Supreme Court after his attorney determined that the Court would be unlikely to accept a petition for further review of the case.
+This action ended the legal challenge to his guilty plea.